 There is an RENFTE train station at the airport situated opposite Terminal 2 and connected via an air bridge.
 There is also free shuttle between the RENFTE station and Terminal 1.
 From here, catch the first train and get off at the first station stop – El Prat de Llobregat.
 Catch a train heading towards Vilanova and get off at Sitges.
 Single trips cost €4.10.

-For our full list of recommended hotels, visit our Gay Sitges Hotels page.
+For our full list of recommended Sitges hotels for gay travellers, visit our Gay Sitges Hotels page.

 Spain is within the Schengen Visa Area.
 If travelling from outside Europe, you should check to see if you require a Schengen visa.